 9. Lake Texoma, Texas – Map

 When we’re discussing fishing trips, you can’t leave out Lake Texoma.
-Every angler that loves to catch fish should experience Lake Texoma at least once.
+Every angler who loves to catch fish should experience Lake Texoma at least once.
 Located on the opposite side of the state compared to most, it falls on Texas and Oklahoma’s border.
-A human-made reservoir with deeper water at the assemblage of the Washita River and Red River and Lake Texoma is one of the largest in the World.
+A human-made reservoir with deeper water at the assemblage of the Washita River, Red River, and Lake Texoma is one of the largest in the World.
 The Lake Texoma reservoir has excellent access in Texas and Oklahoma, with various splendid options to go pleasure boating.

 The surprising flow of boats’ traffic and fishing pressure never feels overwhelming because of its size and the variety of species of fish anglers target on Lake Texoma.
-It easy to be fishing next to another boat and be fishing for something completely different.
-This fishery is fertile with everything from Texas bass, smallmouth bass, white bass, giant catfish, huge crappie, and the most popular striped bass, also known as a rockfish to locals!
+It is easy to be fishing next to another boat and be fishing for something completely different.
+This fishery is fertile with everything listed for Texas bass fishing, from largemouth bass, smallmouth bass, white bass, giant catfish, huge crappie, and the most popular striped bass, also known as a rockfish to locals!

 Out of all of the species we listed, without a doubt, the fish that keeps Lake Texoma so popular among anglers is the striped bass.
 Funny fact, the striped bass in the 1960s was native to saltwater and introduced in freshwater, and made an excellent addition to Lake Texoma’s habitat.